juanfrans/juanfrans.github.io/_pages/about.md

 #### TEACHING EXPERIENCE

-* [Introduction to Computational Journalism](https://github.com/juanfrans-courses/intro_computational_journalism), an introductory five-day workshop on tools, methods, and concepts such as programming, reproducible research, web-scraping, and APIs, for professional journalists from the European Broadcasting Union (Summer 2019).
-* [Points Unknown: New Frameworks for Investigation and Creative Expression Through Mapping](https://pointsunknown.nyc/), four and five week workshops and full semester graduate course combining mapping, narrative and storytelling for the School of Journalism and the Graduate School of Architecture, Planning and Preservation (Fall 2017, Spring 2018, Fall 2018, Spring 2019, Fall 2019, Spring 2020).
+* [Points Unknown: New Frameworks for Investigation and Creative Expression Through Mapping](https://pointsunknown.nyc/), four and five week workshops and full semester graduate course combining mapping, narrative and storytelling for the School of Journalism and the Graduate School of Architecture, Planning and Preservation (Columbia University, Fall 2017, Spring 2018, Fall 2018, Spring 2019, Fall 2019, Spring 2020, Spring 2021, Summer 2021, Spring 2022).
+* Cartografías Sociales, a 7 week course introducing professional architects and urban planners to new methods in spatial data analysis, mapping, and representation (Institute for Advanced Architecture of Catalonia, Spring 2022).
+* [Introduction to Computational Journalism](https://github.com/juanfrans-courses/intro_computational_journalism), an introductory five-day workshop on tools, methods, and concepts such as programming, reproducible research, web scraping, and APIs, for professional journalists from the European Broadcasting Union (Columbia University, Summer 2019).
 * [Data Visualization for Architecture, Urbanism and the Humanities](https://github.com/juanfrans-courses/dataViz_arch_hum), an introduction to data visualization theory and methods for students new to the fields of computation and information design.
-Interdisciplinary, undergraduate and graduate levels (Spring 2017, Spring 2018).
+Interdisciplinary, undergraduate and graduate levels (Columbia University, Spring 2017, Spring 2018).
 * [Mapping for Architecture, Urbanism and the Humanities](https://github.com/juanfrans-courses/mapping_arch_hum), an introductory mapping course combining methods and topics for architecture, urbanism and the humanities.
-Interdisciplinary, undergraduate and graduate levels (Spring 2016, Fall 2016).
+Interdisciplinary, undergraduate and graduate levels (Columbia University, Spring 2016, Fall 2016).
-* [Advanced Geographic Information Systems](https://github.com/juanfrans-courses/advanced-gis), an urban planning graduate seminar in advanced techniques and methods in geographic information systems (Spring 2014, Spring 2015, Fall 2015).
+* [Advanced Geographic Information Systems](https://github.com/juanfrans-courses/advanced-gis), an urban planning graduate seminar in advanced techniques and methods in geographic information systems (Columbia University, Spring 2014, Spring 2015, Fall 2015).
+* Geographic Information Systems, a GIS course for the Epidemiology and Population Health Summer Institute (Columbia University, Summer 2015).
-* Open Cartographies, an architecture graduate course exploring new techniques in mapping, web- mapping and data visualization (Fall 2014).
+* Open Cartographies, an architecture graduate course exploring new techniques in mapping, web mapping and data visualization (Columbia University, Fall 2014).
-* Geographic Information Systems, a GIS course for the Epidemiology and Population Health Summer Institute (Summer 2015).

 #### SERVICE TO THE PROFESSION

+* Manuscript review for the Frontiers In Future Transportation academic journal, 2022.
-* Manuscript review for the Environment and Planning B: Urban Analytics and City Science academic journal, 2018.
+* Manuscript review for the Environment and Planning B: Urban Analytics and City Science academic journal, 2018, 2021.
 * Member of the Program Committee for the [Urban Data Visualization Workshop (CityVis)](https://www.cityvis.io/), IEEE VIS Conference (2018 - 2019).
 * Member of the organizing committee for the [Data Through Design Exhibition](https://2019.datathroughdesign.com/), 2019.
 * Member of the Program Committee for the [CityVis Competition 2018]((https://www.cityvis.io/)), IEEE VIS Conference 2018.